 Load a new battery so that its terminals are in the directions indicated by the diagram inside the battery chamber.

+side the battery chamber.
 The camera will not function if the battery is loaded incorrectly.

 The AE-1 PROGRAM will not work without a battery.
-We recommend carrying a spare battery.
-Insert the negative end first.
+We recommend carrying a spare batInsert the negative end first.
 Then push down and insert the positive end.
 Close the chamber cover.